nJStanton1/Wanderers-Nook---Walks/content/locations/reddish-vale/index.md

 * **The Viaduct:** An iconic railway viaduct that provides a stunning backdrop against the natural scenery of the park.
 It’s a perfect spot for photography and river dipping.
 * **River Tame:** Meandering through the park, the river offers numerous picturesque viewpoints, especially during sunrise and sunset, when the light plays beautifully on the water.
-* **Unity Mill:** A vast abandoned mill provides an ominous backdrop for photos and an imposing prescence over the area.
+* **Unity Mill:** A vast abandoned mill provides an ominous backdrop for photos and an imposing presence over the area.
 The perfect setting for a horror film.
 * **Butterfly Garden:** A delightful area often filled with colorful butterflies and a variety of flowers.
-* **The Perched Oak:** Anold oak tree overhanging the Tame with a waterfall nearby.
+* **The Perched Oak:** An old oak tree overhanging the Tame with a waterfall nearby.
 A great backdrop for a rest and a flask of tea.

 ### Amenities: